kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 Similarly, in the following code block, the definitions of ``y1`` and ``y2`` are equivalent to ``y1 = if cond then 0 else pre y1`` and ``y2 = if cond then pre y2 else 1``, respectively.
-This situation (and any other situation where the frame block semantics result in the generation of unguarded ``pre``s) will also generate the two warnings as discussed in the previous paragraph.
+This situation (and any other situation where the frame block semantics result in the generation of an unguarded ``pre``) will also generate the two warnings as discussed in the previous paragraph.

 .. code-block:: none